1. Overview of the Hawk Computer

 physical page number unused G C R W X V

-The memory-management unit data register is used to load or store information about pages in the virtual address space.
+The memory-management unit data register is used to access information in the memory-management unit (see Section 1.3.5) about pages in the virtual address space.
+In assembly language, it is referred to as MMUDATA.

-The least significant bits of the MMU Data Register are defined as follows:
+The least significant bits of the MMU data register give the access rights to a page in memory.
+These are defined as follows:

-Normally, the G bit will be zero; in this case, the information in the MMU Data Register applies to only one page in the virtual address space.
-If the G bit is one on write, the physical page number is ignored and the contents of the C, R, W, X and V bits are ANDed with the corresponding field for every page known to the memory-management unit.
-This may be used, for example, to invalidate all pages known to the MMU.
+Normally, the G bit will be zero indicating that the MMU data register applies to only one page in the virtual address space.
+If the G bit is one on write, the contents of the C, R, W, X and V bits are anded with the corresponding field for every page known to the MMU.
+This may be used to invalidate all pages known to the MMU.

 1.3.5.
 Memory-Management Unit

-The Hawk CPU contains a memory-management unit.
-This unit is fairly simple compared to those of many computers, but like those of other computers, it translates the virtual addresses of user programs into physical memory addresses.
+The Hawk CPU contains a memory-management unit that translates virtual addresses used by user programs into physical memory addresses.
+This is fairly simple compared to those of many computers.
 As on other machines, most programmers can ignore the presence of the memory-management unit, but system programmers must deal with it.

-The Hawk memory-management unit is turned off whenever the high bit of the processor status word level field is zero.
-As a result, interrupts and traps always turn off the memory-management unit.
+The Hawk memory-management unit is turned off whenever the high bit of the processor status word level field is zero (see Section 1.3.4.1). interrupts and traps always turn off the memory-management unit (see Chapter 13).

 31302928 27262524 23222120 19181716 15141312 11100908 07060504 03020100